 - To UL or not to UL.
 UL is not legally required to ship and sell in the US.
 However, we recommend that if your product is connected to mains AC power you obtain UL (or ETL, which is equivalent) certification for the following reasons:

 - You might not be able to sell through certain channels without the certification.

 - If there is a fire or injury and you didn’t do the test, you may have a larger liability even if the product was being mis-used (i.e., CYA).

 - It is good to understand the weaknesses of your product and potential hazards to reduce the risk of returns and or a recall.

 To continue with the final post in the series please click here.
 Feedback or questions so far?
-Please let us know below or Ask An Engineer.
+Please let us know below or Ask an Engineer in Product Planner.
 We’ll be back next week with the final Certifications installment!